 What’s Next for the OnePlus 5T?

 So what’s next for you and your phone?
 Well, because OnePlus is a small company they’re extremely fast when it comes to software updates.
-The OnePlus 5T has received lots of them since being released, and we’re expecting another here as 2018 continues.
+The OnePlus 5T has received lots of them since being released, and we’re expecting at least one or two quick Android Pie updates or betas in February to make the phone as great as possible.